Sober Living in Thousand Oaks: Transition to Your New Life

 What is Sober Living?

 Also called “Transitional living,” sober living is a place where recovering addicts and alcoholics can live before they transition into normal life.
 Many people go into sober living after traditional drug detox and drug rehab to strengthen their recovery.
-A sober living is often a house or apartment inhabited by other people trying to stay sober.
-There is usually some structure like curfews, drug tests and chores, but there may not be quite as many scheduled activities as drug rehab.
-Sober living provides structure and accountability while we learn to experience everyday life without drugs or alcohol.
-Living with sober peers with a common goal strengthens our coping skills, provides additional healing after drug rehab, and prepares us for the ups and downs of normal life.
+There is usually some structure, including curfews, drug tests and chores, but there may not be quite as many scheduled activities as in drug rehab.
+Sober living provides structure and accountability while clients learn to experience everyday life without drugs or alcohol.
+Living with sober peers with a common goal strengthens coping skills, provides additional healing after drug rehab, and prepares clients for the ups and downs of normal life.

 How is Sober Living Beneficial?

 Living with others who know the struggles of addiction can build life long bonds.
 As we learn ways to cope and stay sober, we can help others learn as well.
 With common intention comes strength.
 In sober living we can help each other get to 12 step meetings, provide advice or a caring ear, and also share the joys of sobriety.
 Studies have found that living at least 6 months in the supportive community structure of a sober living significantly decreases the chances that you will relapse.
 Support through community and personal connection gives us the stability we need.

 Often, 30 or 60 days of drug rehab is just not enough.
 A lifetime of addictive behavior patterns do not go away magically.
 In sober living, there is distance between where we live now and where we used to live.
 A new environment away from old friends, dealers and familiar places can keep us from temptation as we heal and become stronger.
 With time and personal work, we can return home and not be tempted to take drugs or drink alcohol.
 Sober living gives us time away from distractions in a protected environment.